Preamble

 2.1.

-will play twelve games against teams outside their division and 22 against
+games against teams outside their division and 22 against teams within their

 2.2.

-series will consist of five or six games to be played within a two-week window
+of five or six games to be played within a two-week window beginning at 12:01

 2.3.

-will produce a calendar and schedule for the league at least two weeks before
+produce a calendar and schedule for the league at least two weeks before the

-the season is to start.
-No series may be played prior to the designated start
+season is to start.
+No series may be played prior to the designated start date

 2.4.

-instructions should be provided to a manager by 11:59 PM on the FIRST Friday of
+be provided to a manager by 11:59 PM on the FIRST Friday of a series.
+Roster

-a series.
-Roster moves, if any, are also to be made as part of these
+moves, if any, are also to be made as part of these instructions.

 2.4.1.